RealGeeks/django-modelclone/README.md

 ## Hacking

-Fork the [repository on github](http://github.com/realgeeks/django-modelclone), make yours changes (don't forget the tests) and send a pull request.
+Fork the [repository on github](http://github.com/realgeeks/django-modelclone), make your changes (don't forget the tests) and send a pull request.

 Inside your fork directory run: